 I was a member of the Jury for Belhal Karimi's PhD defense, on September, the 19th, 2019.

-I am a referee for Luigi Carratino's PhD dissertation, that will be defended in early spring 2020.
+I am a referee for Luigi Carratino's PhD dissertation, that was defended in early spring 2020.

 I am part of the scientific committee for the seminar le Palaisien.

 March 2020, On Convergence-Diagnostic based Step Sizes for Stochastic Gradient Descent, Parisian Seminar of Optimization.

 January 2020, On Convergence-Diagnostic based Step Sizes for Stochastic Gradient Descent, Inria Paris

 October 2019, Large Scale Learning and Optimization, Tbilisi,